google/cloudprober/README.md

     containers.
 Thanks to the automated target discovery, there is usually no need to re-deploy or re-configure cloudprober in response to the most of the changes.
+*   Go templates based config file with substitutions for standard variables like project, zone, instance names etc allows for using same config file across the fleet.
 *   Low footprint.
 Cloudprober docker image is small, containing just the statically compiled binary and it takes very little CPU and RAM to run even a large number of probes.
 *   Extensible architecture.
 Cloudprober can be easily extended along most of the dimensions.
-Adding support for other Cloud targets, monitoring systems and even a new probe type, is straight-forward and fairly easy.
+Adding support for other Cloud targets, monitoring systems (e.g. Graphite, Amazon Cloudwatch) and even a new probe type, is straight-forward and fairly easy.

 Visit Cloudprober's website at [cloudprober.github.io](https://cloudprober.github.io) to get started with Cloudprober.